999LV/openWeather-plugin-for-openLuup/README.md

 Installation:
 1. Install from the AltUI App Store the “openWeather” app
 2. Select the “Variables” tab of the newly created “openWeather” device and edit the “ProviderKey” and “Location” variables to your needs (see requirements above).
+Also please edit the "Metric" variable to the value of 1 (metric units, default) or O (if you want to use US/Imperial units) and the "Language" variable to the two letters shortcut used by Weather Underground API (e.g. EN is English, FR is French, etc... as per https://www.wunderground.com/weather/api/d/docs?d=language-support)
 3. Reload the Luup engine…

 Use: